Vlosyros/SharkByte/README.md

 ## What is Phishing?
 Phishing relies on human error, exploiting our curiosity, and taking advantage of users who let their guard down with minimal effort.
 Instead of utilizing sophisticated tools throughout the kill chain, phishing can be used to gain access to a victim's system through simple social engineering tactics.

-This often includes tactics such as persuading an individual to open a link, leading to a malicious website, or persuading an individual into downloading and executing/opening a program.
+This often includes tactics such as persuading an individual to open a link, leading to a malicious website, or persuading an individual into downloading and opening a program.

 ![image](https://github.com/user-attachments/assets/d7ac49de-43e2-4923-aeaf-ad8dbd7da5a5)